-Manager SFTY Manager, LLC, a wholly-owned subsidiary of iStar Inc. Management Fee Annual fee of 1.00% of total equity (up to \$1.5 billion) Annual fee of 1.25% of total equity (for incremental equity of \$1.5 billion to \$3.0 billion) Annual fee of 1.375% of total equity (for incremental equity of \$3.0 billion to \$5.0 billion) and Annual fee of 1.50% of total equity (for incremental equity over \$5.0 billion) Management Fee Consideration At the discretion of the Company's independent directors, payment will be made in cash or in shares of the Company's common stock (valued at the greater of: (i) the volume weighted average market price during a specified pricing period; or (ii) the initial public offering price of \$20.00 per share) Lock-up Restriction from selling common stock received for management fees for two years from the date of such issuance (restriction will terminate in the event of and effective with the termination of the management agreement) Management Fee Waiver No management fee was paid to the Manager during the first year (through June 30, 2018) Incentive Fee None Term Non-terminable through June 30, 2023, except for cause.
+Manager SFTY Manager, LLC, a wholly-owned subsidiary of iStar Inc. Management Fee Annual fee of 1.00% of total equity (up to \$1.5 billion) Annual fee of 1.25% of total equity (for incremental equity of \$1.5 billion to \$3.0 billion) Annual fee of 1.375% of total equity (for incremental equity of \$3.0 billion to \$5.0 billion) and Annual fee of 1.50% of total equity (for incremental equity over \$5.0 billion) Management Fee Consideration At the discretion of the Company's independent directors, payment will be made in cash or in shares of the Company's common stock (valued at the greater of: (i) the volume weighted average market price during a specified pricing period; or (ii) the initial public offering price of \$20.00 per share) Lock-up Restriction from selling common stock received for management fees for two years from the date of such issuance (restriction will terminate in the event of and effective with the termination of the management agreement) Incentive Fee None Term Non-terminable through June 30, 2023, except for cause.
 Automatic annual renewals thereafter, subject to non-renewal upon certain findings by the Company's independent directors and payment of termination fee.
 Termination Fee 3x prior year's management fee

-For the years ended December 31, 2020, 2019 and 2018, the Company recorded \$12.7 million, \$7.5 million and \$3.6 million, respectively, in management fees to the Manager.
+During the years ended December 31, 2021, 2020 and 2019, the Company recorded \$14.9 million, \$12.7 million and \$7.5 million, respectively, in management fees to the Manager.
 These management fees are recorded in "General and administrative" in the Company's consolidated statements of operations.
-Prior to June 30, 2018, no management fees were paid to the Manager because such fees were waived during the first year of the agreement.
-The fees were accounted for as a non-cash capital contribution from iStar despite iStar not receiving any compensation for its services during the first year of the agreement.